 By far the most popular outreach event is the Juvenile Sturgeon Release event.
 The objectives of the Juvenile Release program is to:

-The Sturgeon Release Event is held at Riverside Park in Vanderhoof.
+The Juvenile Sturgeon Release Event is held at Riverside Park in Vanderhoof the first Friday in June each year.
 The NWSRI, along with Freshwater Fisheries Society of BC, School District 91 and the District of Vanderhoof, host the event.
-Students come from schools around School District 91, including public, private, First Nations, and home-schools.
-Juvenile sturgeon that were spawned at the Nechako White Sturgeon Conservation Centre (NWSCC) the spring previous year are released in May.
+Students come from schools around School District 91, including public, private, First Nation schools, and home-schoolers.
+Juvenile sturgeon that were spawned at the Nechako White Sturgeon Conservation Centre (NWSCC) are released at this event.

-The event starts in the classroom in the weeks leading to the event.
+The event starts in the classroom in the weeks leading up to the event.
 Teachers are provided with preparatory materials to get students thinking about sturgeon biology, life cycle, and conservation.
-On the day of the event, students bus, drive and walk to Riverside Park and start by naming and releasing their own sturgeon into the Nechako River.
-Their sturgeon has a PIT (passive integrated transponder) tag that provides a unique identification number so that if the sturgeon is caught later during juvenile monitoring program, then that sturgeon can be traced back to the student.
+On the day of the event, students bus, drive and walk to Riverside Park.
+Here, as a class they name and release a sturgeon into the Nechako River, and in 2022 and again in 2023, each student releases a salmon fry, care of Spruce City Wildlife Association.
+Each sturgeon has a PIT (passive integrated transponder) tag that provides a unique identification number so that if the sturgeon is caught later during juvenile monitoring program, that sturgeon can be traced back to the student or class.
 The growth and movement measurements are then recorded and reported on the Where is My Fish database.

-After students release their sturgeon they are then proceed through a number of stations ranging from salmon biology, invertebrate ID, sturgeon life cycle, watershed and ecosystem interactions and sturgeon research.
-Students then enjoy lunch in the park followed by a quick tour of the Nechako White Sturgeon Conservation Centre.
+After students release their sturgeon they then proceed through a number of stations ranging from salmon biology, invertebrate ID, sturgeon life cycle, watershed and ecosystem interactions and sturgeon research.
+Students then enjoy lunch in the park.
 It is a full day of learning and awareness, not only for students, but for teachers, parents and any folks who walk by and have a look at what is going on in the park.

 The first Save-Our-Sturgeon (SOS) event took place in October 2006 and was attended by 1,100 schoolchildren from School District 91 where they each released a hatchery reared 4 month old juvenile sturgeon into the Nechako River.
 This event took place again in 2007 and 2008 where between 900 - 1,100 juvenile sturgeon were released at each event.